stepbrobd/rkt/pages/index.md

 I bought this domain on Nov.
 19, 2024, give me a couple of days to cook up some examples.

-Khoury is known for pumping top-notch engineers ready for the industry.
+Khoury is known for pumping top-notch engineers into the industry.
 Having students learn something that's practically nowhere to be found (see poster) feels a bit off-brand for our co-op program right?